World War, 1914-1918

 Found in 27 Collections and/or Records:

 This collection consists of miscellaneous photographs, collected over time from various sources, documenting the American Friends Service Committee and its projects.
 Post-World War I and post-World War II and Vietnam War relief work are well documented, and there are also photographs of AFSC work in the United States, Africa, other parts of Asia, and the Middle East.

-Scope and Content note This collection includes photographs from WWI Europe.
-Photographs include those taken on the ship to Europe, at a hospital in France, and at a number of battlefields throughout Europe.
+This collection includes photographs from World War I Europe.
+Photographs include those taken on a ship to Europe, at a hospital in France, and at a number of battlefields throughout Europe.
 This volume includes graphic images of war casualties.

-Scope and Content note This collection is comprised of the single volume scrapbook of Samuel J. Bunting.
-The volume includes Quaker meeting minutes, sheet music, clippings related to the Society of Friends, poetry, printed religious illustrations of Quakers, materials related to the Sesqui-Centennial International Exposition, clippings related to history of Quakers in Philadelphia, pamphlets on Thomas Jefferson, pamphlets on the history of Philadelphia, and articles on WWI from "The Christian Century."
+Samuel J. Bunting's scrapbook includes Quaker meeting minutes, sheet music, clippings related to the Society of Friends, poetry, printed religious illustrations of Quakers, materials related to the Sesqui-Centennial International Exposition, clippings related to history of Quakers in Philadelphia, pamphlets on Thomas Jefferson, pamphlets on the history of Philadelphia, and articles on World War I from "The Christian Century."